carbonbirdman/Triangular2/README.md

 ## ROADMAP

+- Replace dollar value assessment with number of tokens

-Use obj["key3"] = "value3"; to add properties to the token and pair data objects, reduce proliferation.
+- Use obj["key3"] = "value3"; to add properties to the token and
-Or spread:
+  pair data objects, reduce proliferation.
+- Investigate spread operator for object merging:

 let remoteJob = {
 ...job,